medavidallsop/internal-tags/readme.txt

 == Frequently Asked Questions ==

+= Where do I set an internal tags on posts? =

+When editing a post you'll see an internal tags section where you can set the tags.

+= Can I add/remove tags directly from the posts list? =

+Yes.
+This can be done via the quick edit link under the post title.

+= Can I bulk add tags directly from the posts list? =

+Yes.
+Select the posts using the checkboxes then click the Bulk actions > Edit, and select the tags.

 = Where is the internal tag descripiton used? =

 This appears when you hover over an internal tag.